Marijuana Grows Indoors with LEDs 101

 Harvest Buds at the Correct Time: Growers that are relatively new or brand new to growing cannabis tend to harvest their buds too early.
 By harvesting early, you can lose 40 to 50% of your yield weight as well as lose THC potency.
 The last few weeks of growth before harvest is strictly focused on the fatness of your buds so you want to be sure not to pick early.

-Preparing to harvest your cannabis: Not only will harvesting your cannabis early mean a loss of yield it can also change the euphoric feeling it creates when consumed.
+Preparing to harvest your cannabis: Not only will harvesting your cannabis early means a loss of yield it can also change the euphoric feeling it creates when consumed.
 Cannabis harvested early tends to create a head high experience for the user.
 This high can cause a headache, nausea, and anxiety in some people.
 If you harvest later the buzz will change and become more stony, relaxed and give you the feeling of heavy eyelids.

 Growers have a long window to pick up their cannabis.
 Some people will harvest 2 months into flowering and some will wait as long as 4 months before harvesting.
 The right answer is somewhere in the middle.

 It’s important to pay attention to the cannabis while it’s growing, and also figure out what works for you.
 However, there are some general rules to follow.